One question we hear often from our clients is, what patient information do we collect?

 When we sign up patients (and their caregivers) in person at patient events, we have a sign-up sheet that asks a limited amount of information.
 We don’t want to overwhelm folks that want to stop by our table for just a few minutes.
 But the information we collect helps us target the appropriate surveys to right patients.

-We ask name, contact information (email is most important, as that is how we promise to unobtrusively contact patients), address, phone, age, disease or condition and other disease details, when diagnosed, severity, gender, medications, devices or equipment used, and what gift card they would like to receive for signing up.
+We ask name, contact information (email is most important, as that is how we promise to unobtrusively contact patients), address, phone, age, disease or condition and other disease details, such as when diagnosed, severity, gender, medications, devices or equipment used.

 We ask the same questions when patients are referred to sign up on line, with the addition of asking them how they heard about Rare Patient Voice and who referred them to us.
 Those additional questions help us reward those who have referred patients.
 Now we also provide organizations with their own link so we can seamlessly track the source of the referrals and make sure the organizations are rewarded.
 They are a great source of quality referrals!